Research Data Management

 - This document serves as a general, research data management-focused guide to employee/trainee onboarding as they join a new lab or begin new projects.
 The document provides two checklists: Checklist for Joining a New Lab and Checklist for Starting or Joining a New Project.
 Follow one or both of these checklists as they apply to your situation.
 Internal and external links have been provided throughout the document as supplementary resources, including a glossary of terms.

-- Research Data Management Lifecycle Checklist
+- Research Data Management Offboarding Checklist

-- Electronic Lab Notebook Matrix
+- Electronic Lab Notebook (ELN) Documentation

 Data Management Support